apache/mesos/docs/reservation.md

           }
         }

-The subsequent resource offer will __contain__ the following reserved resources:
+If the reservation is successful, a subsequent resource offer will contain the following reserved resources:

         {
           "id": <offer_id>,